Skip to main content

 We take care to develop and maintain high levels of communication between school staff and parents.
 We use a range of best practice teaching and therapy strategies, with techniques embedded within daily routines to ensure high quality support for all children and young people at Carew Academy and at home.

-Specialist education offer
+What we provide: Specialist education offer

 A clear universal, targeted and specialist provision offer for teaching and therapy ensures that all learners receive the support they need to enable them to access learning.
-This includes well being support; promotion of communication and regulation friendly environments, techniques and strategies; whole school support and development (e.g. teacher, therapy and parental training); teaching input within policies and documents; curriculum development, provision mapping and planning.
+This includes wellbeing support; promotion of communication and regulation friendly environments, techniques and strategies; whole school support and development (e.g. teacher, therapy and parental training); teaching input within policies and documents; curriculum development, provision mapping and planning.

 See PfA for more information about the Careers programme